EarlyStop/EarlyStopping/README.md

 # Early stopping
-Early stopping is a python library implementing computationally efficient model selection methods for iterative estimation procedures based on the theory in:
+Early stopping is a python library implementing computationally efficient model selection methods for iterative estimation procedures based on the theory in

 - B. Stankewitz.
   <a href="https://arxiv.org/abs/2210.07850v1">